isaaclopez312/isaaclopez312/README.md

+# Hello!
+I am Isaac Lopez

-My name is Isaac Lopez and I am currently a student at the University of Illinois at Chicago
+I am currently a student at the University of Illinois at Chicago

 <!--
 **isaaclopez312/isaaclopez312** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.